khrankb/merriam-webster/README.md

 # merriam-webster

-CLI utility to query Merriam Webster dictionary and get pronounciation and Short definition of given word.
+CLI utility to query Merriam Webster dictionary and get pronounciation and short definition of given word.

 Usage: